William Willett Jr.

-William Forte Willett Jr. (November 27, 1869 – February 12, 1938) was a U.S. Representative from New York.
+William Forte Willett Jr. (November 27, 1869 – February 12, 1938) was an American lawyer and politician who served two terms as a U.S. Representative from New York from 1907 to 1911 and fourteen months in Sing Sing for conspiracy and bribery shortly thereafter.

-Biography
+Early life and education

-William Willett was born in Brooklyn, New York, on November 27, 1869.
+William Willett Jr. was born in Brooklyn, New York, on November 27, 1869.
 He attended the public schools of his native city and then graduated from the law department of New York University, New York City, in 1895.
 He was admitted to the bar the following year and commenced the practice of law in New York City.

-Career
+Congress

 Willett was elected as a Democrat to the Sixtieth and Sixty-first Congresses (March 4, 1907 - March 3, 1911).

-On January 18, 1909, Congressman Willett denounced President Theodore Roosevelt in a speech that was so outrageous that he was ordered to sit down, and the House voted 126 to 78 against allowing him to continue.
+On January 18, 1909, Willett denounced President Theodore Roosevelt in a speech that was so outrageous that he was ordered to sit down, and the House voted 126 to 78 against allowing him to continue.
 On January 27, the House, by voice vote, expunged the speech from the Congressional Record for "language improper and in violation of the privileges of debate".

-He did not stand for renomination in 1910.
+Willett did not stand for renomination in 1910.

+Conspiracy and bribery

-He was indicted in 1912 on charges that he paid Democratic Party leaders for a seat on the State Supreme Court.
-In 1913, Willett was convicted of conspiracy and "corrupt practices", specifically bribery.
+Willett was indicted in 1912 on charges that he paid Democratic Party leaders for a seat on the State Supreme Court.
+In 1913, he was convicted of conspiracy and bribery.
 After exhausting his appeals he served 14 months in Sing Sing.

+Real estate

 Willett then went into the real estate business.

 Death

-He died in New York City on February 12, 1938, and was interred in Evergreen Cemetery, Brooklyn, New York.
+Willett died in New York City on February 12, 1938, his body interred in Cemetery of the Evergreens, Brooklyn.